AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Stacks;

-This example is not correct.
-The postcondition of ``Push`` is only true if the stack is not full when ``Push`` is called.
+This example isn't correct.
+The postcondition of ``Push`` is only satisfied if the stack isn't full when we call ``Push``.

 Example #4
 ~~~~~~~~~~

-We now change the behavior of ``Push`` to raise an exception instead of
+We now change the behavior of ``Push`` so it raises an exception when the
-returning when the stack is full.
+stack is full instead of returning.

 .. code:: ada